 Athletes may also recover against a co-participant in a sport where the co-participant has acted intentionally or recklessly and caused injury or harm.
 While a football player may assume the risk of being injured by a tackle, he does not assume the risk that a co-participant will intentionally assault him.

 The courts have also held that the assumption of risk doctrine does not apply if a negligent party has violated the law in some manner.
 In one instance, an operator of an ATV recreational vehicle was struck by another ATV operator, who was a minor and had not passed a safety class as required by law.
 Under these circumstances, the court permitted recovery to the injured driver even though both persons were engaged in an inherently risky sporting activity.

 The doctrine of assumption of risk does not apply when a person is injured in a sporting activity because of a defective product.
 A product manufacturer has a duty to provide safe equipment.
 If that equipment is defective and causes injury, the injured person may recover against the manufacturer, even though he was engaged in a high risk activity at the time of the injury.

 In conclusion, participants in dangerous sporting events and other high risk activities may be barred from recovery against others by application of the assumption of risk doctrine.
 However, numerous exceptions to that rule exist.
 Each case must be carefully analyzed by legal counsel to determine whether any laws were broken, whether defective products were involved, or whether other exceptions to the assumption of risk doctrine apply.

-If you have questions about a sports injury, please call us toll-free at 800-856-7506 or email us at firstname.lastname@example.org for your no obligation, free consultation.
+If you have questions about a sports injury, please call us at 510-337-1600 or email us at firstname.lastname@example.org for your no obligation, free consultation.